Taussy10/Stone-paper-scissor-game/README.md

 # stone-paper-scissor
- stone paper and scissor game
+ This is just a game using python